-During your procedure, the anesthesia provider will administer medications and monitor vital signs which is a process known as Monitored Anesthesia Care (MAC).
-While most patients sleep through the procedure, some remain awake and aware.
+During your procedure, the anesthesia provider will administer medications and monitor vital signs.
 The anesthesiologist and/or certified registered nurse anesthetist (CRNA) will help determine the appropriate type of drug to be used during the procedure to keep you safe and comfortable.